VeritasSoftware/MomentonCodingChallenge/README.md

 It consists of

 *   An **ASPNET Core 2.0 Web API** (micro service) back end
-*   An **Angular 5 CLI app** front end
+*   An **Angular 5 CLI app** front end UI

 The Web API has

+*   an Employee Context
+    *   This contains a list of Employees.
+This Context is injected into the Repository.

+*   an Employee Repository
+    *   This computes the company hierachy based on data.
+This Repository is injected into the Controller.

-*   a Company controller
+*   a Company Controller
-    *   This contains a GET API called hierachy
+    *   This contains a GET API called hierachy.

         | API | Verb | Route | Sample Url |
         | ---------- | -------- | --------- | ----------- |
         | hierarchy | GET | /api/Company/hierarchy | http://localhost:64800/api/Company/hierarchy |

-*   an Employee Repository
-    *   This computes the company hierachy based on data

 The Angular 5 CLI app front end has